Kaustav-04/binaryHire/README.md

 ## 🤷🏻‍♀️  Why GeekyBuild?

 <b>For Freelancer :</b>
 - We provide a secure Workspace - plagiarism free.
-All your works are hoarded in your Portfolio as NFTs.
+All your works are hoarded in your Portfolio as NFTs, which they can further sell to other clients in future.
 - Beginner?
 But have the skills?
 We will give you the genuine exposure you deserve.
 Grow with the opportunities with provide you with.
 - Make your project stand out and get Paid.
 - Contribute to projects of any Company and your Portfolio will showcase your authentic works.